-Our bodies are subject to volatile social environments globally and most notably within capitalist-driven societies such as the United States.
+“Our bodies are subject to volatile social environments globally and most notably within capitalist-driven societies such as the United States.
 Volatility creates a need for self-censorship and secrecies among people who are othered and prone to surveillance.
 My work internalizes these issues of exile and kinship shaped by economic, pop cultural, and social situations.
 These lessons, of obscurity, lead me to a careful deployment of material and linguistic shifts.
-The use of fashion photography, textiles and music, sculpture and performance manifest my femme Muslim America experience.
-With installations of these components I create a legacy for my aesthetic concealment.
+The use of fashion photography, textiles and music, sculpture and performance manifest my native femme Muslim America experience.
+With installation work I create a legacy for my aesthetic concealment.”